-Maya Warrier is Senior Lecturer in Religious Studies at the University of Wales, Trinity Saint David, Lampeter.
+Maya Warrier is a Reader in Religious Studies at the University of Winchester.
 Her research explores popular Hindu traditions in modern transnational contexts.
 Her monograph, Hindu Selves in a Modern World: Guru Faith in the Mata Amritanandamayi Mission (Routledge-Curzon, 2005) examines contemporary forms of bhakti (devotion) and seva (service) practised by the urban Indian ‘middle class’ devotees of the transnational guru Mata Amritanandamayi (popularly known as Amma).
 Since 2005, she has been researching the development of Ayurveda (the ancient Indian system of medicine) in the UK, and has authored a series of articles based on this research.
 She is currently preparing a monograph exploring Hindu traditions in the Western ‘New Age’ complex.
-Her institutional homepage can be found here.
+See her institutional homepage for more information.

 2011.
 ‘Modern Ayurveda in Transnational Context’.
 Religion Compass.
 5, 3: 80-93.